Behind the Scenes of Five and Half Senses book

-Behind the Scenes of Five and Half Senses – From Intuition to Interconnection
+Behind the Scenes of Five and Half Senses: From Intuition to Interconnection

 Here’s a look at the inspirations and creative decisions that shaped the story—and a few reading notes that might help you see the layers you didn’t initially notice.

-The “Half” Sense –In Five and Half Senses is More Than Intuition
+The “Half” Sense Is More Than Intuition

-This half-sense becomes more tangible in Zeek Zillan’s storyline: He interacts with it through a group of pests—literal pesky creatures—that speak to him.
-These creatures aren’t hallucinations or dreams; they’re the physical form of his doubt, fear, ego, and, occasionally, clarity.
-He’s not just talking to himself—he’s debating with the parts of him he’s too uncomfortable to face head-on.
+The title plays on the five traditional senses, but the “half” is where much of the story lives.
+It’s the intuitive voice that guides decisions, warns us, or lingers in silence when we ignore it.
+This half-sense becomes more tangible in Zeek Zillan’s storyline, as he interacts with it through a group of pests—literal pesky creatures—that speak to him.
+These creatures are not hallucinations or dreams; instead, they are the physical form of his doubt, fear, ego, and, occasionally, clarity.
+He is not just talking to himself—he’s debating with the parts of him he’s too uncomfortable to face head-on.

 Characters as Emotional Blueprints

-Each character in the book is built from a particular human edge—loss, uncertainty, ambition, guilt, or emotional fatigue.
-None of them are heroes.
-They’re versions of us.
+Each character in the book is shaped by a particular human quality: loss, uncertainty, ambition, guilt, or emotional fatigue.
+None of them is a hero; instead, they are versions of us.
 Their choices are imperfect.
 Their logic is messy.
+They do not always explain themselves in dialogue, but their thoughts say what they cannot.
+Please pay close attention to the quiet observations or how they repeat specific ideas.
+Those internal patterns matter.

 Culture Without Exoticism

-The book includes details from The Gambia—its rhythms, tensions, and habits—not to romanticize the setting but to reflect on how place shapes people.
-The book’s food, language, music, and even silence come from things I’ve known or observed.
-They’re not exaggerated for flavour—they just are.
+The book includes details from The Gambia—its rhythms, tensions, and habits—not to romanticise the setting but to reflect on how a place shapes people.
+The book’s food, language, music, and even silence come from things I have known or observed.
+They are not exaggerated for flavour—they just are.
+There’s a difference between writing about a place and writing from within.
+I tried to do the latter.

 Symbols that Talk Back

-Particular objects in the book act as mirrors; for example, the Kora in Zeek’s story carries meaning beyond music.
+Particular objects in the book act as mirrors.
+For example, the Kora in Zeek’s story carries meaning beyond music.
 It speaks to tradition, legacy, and the pressure to preserve things you may not fully understand.
+Other details, such as the pests, the cracked bowl in another character’s kitchen, or even a line of laundry left out too long, carry weight.
+If they feel like metaphors, they probably are.

 Interconnectedness (Without Neat Resolutions)

 The characters in the book move through overlapping spaces.
-Their stories aren’t told to lead into each other, but their lives quietly brush up against one another.
-No single person holds the entire narrative—each has a piece.
+Their stories are not told to lead into each other, but their lives quietly intersect with one another.
+No single person holds the entire narrative; instead, each has a piece.
+This choice reflects how life works.
+Even when we think we do, we rarely get the whole story.

 The Role of Nature & Sound